12 Sep All of Our Mistakes Are Never Forgotten

 I reached underneath my jacket and withdrew the shotgun that had been lying on my desk.
 Luckily, I had been able to sneak it out of my room without anyone noticing.

 “Not to mention the fact that I’m the only one willing to lead us in a direction of progress instead of sitting here in silence.
 I intend on making it out of here, and I won’t be stopped by one of you.
 Those who wish to join me are free to do so.
-Anyone who tries to stop me or gets my way will be met with my full wrath.”
+Anyone who doesn’t, just try not to get in our way.
+I don’t want another violent altercation.”

 “What the hell is so funny?”